Updated 2/18/2021. Originally Published 9/24/2015.

 - Microsoft Teams

-Whether you are a non-exempt employee, salaried staff member, virtual worker or small business owner, be aware that others are watching.
+Whether a non-exempt employee, salaried staff member, virtual worker, or small business owner, be aware that others are watching.
 The tool used by your organization may document and note:

-The tool documents and notes what time you are online – and – how long your “online status” indicates you were unavailable or offline.
+- how long your “online status” indicates you were unavailable or offline

 More importantly, they are sharing this information informally.
 Sooner or later, your manager will be made aware, whether directly or indirectly.

 If needed, keep detailed documentation regarding projects for which you have responsibilities, as well as your participation.
 Track and log the details of meetings attended (virtually or in-person.
 Maintain a personal spreadsheet or timesheet of your working hours.
 Independently, confidentially, and consistently.